and Virginia Toner

 It features a large beaver pond along Paine Brook, as well as

 In 2005, with a grant from the Freeman

 Foundation, the Vermont Land Trust purchased this parcel in

-that these properties are part of a large wildlife corridor
+The two Murdock parcels form part of a large wildlife corridor through the area.

 For further information contact Clive Gray, chair